m0j0hn/jekyll-now/_posts/2016-08-16-Jenkinsfile-Notebook.md

 tags: [jenkins,jenkinsfile,groovy]
 ---

-Some working notes on configuring & using Jenkins' Jenkinsfile to build Github repository content
+Configuring & using Jenkins' Jenkinsfile to build Github repository content

 [//]: # ( we are using this comment style )
 [//]: # ( ![_config.yml]({{ site.baseurl }}/images/config.png) )